 The ever-faithful worshipper.

-the path of birds that fly through heaven, and, Sovran of
+7 He knows the path of birds that fly through heaven, and, Sovran of the sea,

 He knows the ships that are thereon.

 8 True to his holy law, he knows the twelve moons with their progeny: